Andy Partridge: Early life

 As a teenager, Partridge was a fan of contemporary pop groups like the Beatles, but was intimidated by the process of learning guitar.
 When the Monkees grew popular, he became interested in joining a music group.
 He recalled watching local guitarist Dave Gregory performing Jimi Hendrix-style songs at churches and youth clubs: "Sort of acid-skiffle.
 I thought, 'Ah, one day I'll play guitar!'
 But I didn't think I would be in the same band as this kid on the stage."
 He was particularly fond of psychedelic records such as Pink Floyd's "See Emily Play" (1967), Tomorrow's "My White Bicycle" (1967), and the Moles' "We Are the Moles" (1968).
-The first records he ever bought were Sgt.
-Pepper's Lonely Hearts Club Band (1967) and The Monkees (1966).
+The first records he ever bought were the Beatles' Sgt.
+Pepper's Lonely Hearts Club Band (1967) and the Monkees' self-titled debut (1966).

 Partridge eventually obtained a guitar, taught himself how to play it with no formal training, and immediately took to writing songs.
-He submitted a caricature of Micky Dolenz to Monkees Monthly's Draw a Monkee competition and won, using the £10 prize to buy a Grundig tape recorder.
-At the age of 15, he wrote his first song, titled "Please Help Me", and while in Swindon College, attracted the nickname "Rocky" for his early guitar mastery of the Beatles' "Rocky Raccoon" (1968).
-He also dropped out of school and formed the first of several "loud and horrid" rock bands with the purpose of meeting girls.
+He submitted a caricature of Monkee Micky Dolenz to Monkees Monthly's Draw a Monkee competition and won, using the £10 prize to buy a Grundig tape recorder.
+At the age of 15, he wrote his first song, titled "Please Help Me", and while in Swindon College attracted the nickname "Rocky" for his early guitar mastery of the Beatles' "Rocky Raccoon".
+Partridge eventually dropped out of school and formed the first of several "loud and horrid" rock bands with the purpose of meeting girls.

 By the early 1970s, his music tastes had accordingly transitioned "from the Monkees to having a big binge on this Euro-avant-garde stuff.
 I got really in deep."
 One of his first bands was called "Stiff Beach", formed in August 1970.
 In early 1972, Partridge's constantly evolving group settled into a four-piece called "Star Park".
 By then, he had found a job at a record shop and was engrossed with bands such as the Stooges, the New York Dolls, Alice Cooper, and Pink Fairies.